pmitchener/jungle-rails/notes_saleFeature.md

   * starts_on (date)
   * ends_on (date)

-* Once any sale is active, display it on the home page and affect the prices
+* Once any sale is active, display it on any page and affect the prices

 * use EDD - Error Driven Development